 For Students, Postdocs and Alumni

 We are here to help you with most of our usual services.
 The only resources impacted by this virtual format are use of the resource library and interview rooms.
-Please make an appointment or email us if you need assistance with: Career Counseling / Pre-Med Advising / Grad School Advising / Resume Review / Cover Letter Review / Interview Coaching / Salary Negotiation / Job or Internship Search Assistance
+Please make an appointment through Handshake if you need assistance with: Career Counseling / Pre-Med Advising / Grad School Advising / Resume Review / Cover Letter Review / Interview Coaching / Salary Negotiation / Job or Internship Search Assistance

 Send us your questions or concerns!
 Please fill out our "Job Search/Concerns During COVID-19" survey.
 We can't respond directly to each submission, but all of them will be reviewed for common questions - some will be answered on this page.
 However, you are welcome to set up an appointment with one of our career counselors to discuss your specific questions/concerns.
 Please see the first answered question below for details on setting up an appointment.

 Our career counselors are available for phone or zoom appointments!
 To schedule an appointment, please log into your Handshake account, click on "Career Center", and follow the prompts to make an appointment on the date/time that works best for you.

 Yes!
 You can either pick a day/time within working hours of 8am to 5pm PST (Monday through Friday), or if that schedule does not work for you, please email email@example.com to discuss some alternate times.
 We are also happy to meet with you via email.

 The Career Development Center's Career Guide contains tips on how to prepare for phone and video interviews on pages 24-25.
 Caltech students, postdocs, and alumni can schedule a practice interview with a career counselor, please refer to the first question above for info on making an appointment.

 Yes!
 We are converting our workshops to a virtual format (on Zoom.)